 By the time I headed back to the main building the sun had set and it felt as if we were miles away from anywhere, and therefore perfectly positioned to have a very indulgent dinner before a lengthy sleep in our four-poster.

-The food was very nice if not inexpensive – the a la carte Climping menu is £53.50 for three courses while the pricier Sussex is £67.50, however the Climping menu is included if you are staying on a dinner, bed and breakfast rate while the Sussex is a £15 supplement but for weekend visitors there is also a Sunday menu at £36 for three courses.
+The food was very nice if not inexpensive – the a la carte Climping menu when I stayed there was £53.50 for three courses while the pricier Sussex is £67.50.
+The Climping menu is included if you are staying on a dinner, bed and breakfast rate while the Sussex is a £15 supplement, but for weekend visitors there is also a Sunday menu at £36 for three courses.

 We had poached duck egg with artichoke puree, chargrilled ciabatta, wilted spinach and wild mushrooms, and grilled scallops with cauliflower puree, chorizo, sprout leaves and dill buttered baby squid to start (the scallops had a £4 supplement) – both were very tasty.